eduardkovalchuk/toptweeto/README.md

-# toptweet
+# toptweeto
-Toptweet is an application that allows you to get most popular tweets on Twitter.com
+Toptweeto is an application that allows you to get the most popular tweets on Twitter.com